cthoyt/autoreviewer/src/autoreviewer/templates/review.md

 {% endif %}

 ### Does the README contain installation documentation?

+{% if has_installation_docs %}
+Yes.
+{% elif not has_readme %}
+No, there is no README.
+{% elif readme_type == "markdown" %}
+No,

+This checks for the README.md containing a section header entitled `# Installation` (it's allowed to be any level deep).
+Please add a section that includes information on how the user should get the code (e.g., clone it from GitHub) and install it locally.
+Alternatively, you can deploy your code to the [Python Package Index (PyPI)](https://pypi.org/) and document how it can be installed with `pip install`.
+{% endif %}

 ### Is the code from the repository installable in a straight-forward manner?